Updated January 2019

 3. Contours Bitsy Stroller ~ $179, 13.5 lbs

 We like the Contours brand because they take popular styles of strollers and make them more affordable for the masses.
-The newly released (May 2018) Contours Bitsy travel stroller is 13.5 pounds light, has dual-wheel suspension and a standing fold.
+The Contours Bitsy travel stroller is 13.5 pounds light, has dual-wheel suspension and a standing fold.

 Ready for this?
-This stroller can take any infant car seat to be used as a travel system (see below)!!
+This stroller can take over 30 infant car seat to be used as a travel system (see below)!!
 Note that the infant seat affixes with a strap, which won’t feel as secure as a click-in style adapter, but no one seems to be bothered by this.

 It also has a generous canopy with an expandable visor, a peekaboo window, a reclining seat, an adjustable leg rest, and a sandal-friendly brake.
-There’s nothing bad to say about this stroller (granted, it hasn’t been out for very long…).
+There’s nothing bad to say about this stroller.
 For the money, we think this is a contender for best travel stroller.

 It’s the same City Mini we know and love, but even more compact.
 Yes, this is simply a tri-fold version of the City Mini, but smaller in proportion.